 - Learn tools of self-care.

 - Renew their commitment to themselves, their patients, their students and medicine.

 Dr. Rachel Naomi Remen is a nationally recognized medical reformer and educator who sees the practice of medicine as a spiritual path and a path of service.

 In Dr. Remen’s Own Words

 I founded the Institute for the Study of Health and Illness at Commonweal because I felt alone and hoped to find others who yearned for a medicine that was more than applied science.
 Through the work of the Institute, its programs and its outreach, I have discovered that doctors, nurses and other healthcare professionals all over the world share a dream of service which is larger than our training and connects us to one another and to our patients from the heart.
 I’d like to share with you this five minute audio story about the early beginnings of my own discoveries about the heart of medicine.
-To listen, click the arrow below:
+To listen, click the LINK below: